Kietpawpan/9x9go/README.md

 h  . . . . . . . . .
 i  . . . . . . . . ii
 ```
+Hence,
-1. A black stone with number 3 at ee: b3ee
+1. A black stone with number 3 at ee is b3ee
-2. A white stone with number 4 at ef: w4ee
+2. A white stone with number 4 at ef is w4ee
-3. A black stone at cf: bcf
+3. A black stone at cf is bcf
-4. A white stone at dj: wdj
+4. A white stone at dj is wdj
-5. A triangle mark at dh: Mdh
+5. A triangle mark at dh is Mdh
-6. A triangle mark on the black stone at ff: Tbff
+6. A triangle mark on the black stone at ff is Tbff
-7. A triangle mark on the white stone at fg: Twfg
+7. A triangle mark on the white stone at fg is Twfg
-8. A square mark on the black stone at ae: Sbae
+8. A square mark on the black stone at ae is Sbae
-9. A square mark on the white stone at af: Swaf
+9. A square mark on the white stone at af is Swaf
-10. A circle mark on the black stone at ac: Cbac
+10. A circle mark on the black stone at ac is Cbac
-11. A circle mark on the white stone at ec: Cwec
+11. A circle mark on the white stone at ec is Cwec
-12. Mark A, B, C, D) at fe, ff, aa, bc, respectively: Afe+Kff+Caa+Dbc
+12. Mark A, B, C, D) at fe, ff, aa, bc, respectively is Afe+Kff+Caa+Dbc, respectively.

 > [!NOTE]
 > __+b__ at the end of MGF code helps create the board graphic.